Harden Furniture

-Harden Furniture was a privately owned furniture manufacturer based in McConnellsville in Oneida County, New York.
+Harden Furniture (officially Harden Furniture, Inc.) was a privately owned furniture manufacturer based in McConnellsville in Oneida County, New York.
+It has been the oldest furniture manufacturer in the United States.

+In 2019, Big Shoulders Capital acquired the company in a foreclosure sale, and after several attempts to restart manufacturing sold its machinery and equipment in October of same year.
+Former owner, Gregory Harden, who still owns the real estate planned to continue operations under a new company name.
+As of 2020, the real estate has also been sold to B&B company of Jamesville, New York.

 History

 Harden was founded in 1844 by Charles S. Harden.
 It was one of the oldest family-owned and operated furniture manufacturers in the United States.
 After 175 years of business, the company ceased operations in 2018.